HypothesisWorks/hypothesis/guides/internals.rst

 The core engine of Hypothesis is called Conjecture.

-The "fundamental idea" of Conjecture is that you can represent an arbitrary randomized test case as a string of bytes, which are basically intended as the underlying entropy of some pseudo-random number generator (PRNG).
+The "fundamental idea" of Conjecture is that you can represent an arbitrary randomized test case as the sequence of bytes read from some pseudo-random number generator (PRNG).
 Whenever you want to do something "random" you read the next bytes and do what they tell you to do.
-By manipulating these bytes, we can achieve more interesting effects than pure randomness would allow us to do, while retaining the power and ease of use of random testing.
+But these bytes didn't *have* to come from a PRNG, and we can run the test given any byte sequence we like.
+By manipulating the choice of bytes, we can achieve more interesting effects than pure randomness would allow us to do, while retaining the power and ease of use of random testing.

+The greatest strength of this idea is that we have a single source of truth for what an example should look like: Every byte sequence is one that *could* have come from a PRNG, and thus is a valid thing to try for our test.
+The only ways it can fail to be a valid test input are for it to be too short or for it to not satisfy one of the test's preconditions, and both are easily detectable.

 The idea of shrinking in particular is that once we have this representation, we can shrink arbitrary test cases based on it.
 We try to produce a string that